Ultimate Texas Sales Tax Guide

 Use tax is a nonrecurring tax that’s complementary to sales tax.
 It’s imposed on the storage, use, or other consumption of tangible personal property or a taxable service in Texas.

-The Texas use tax is 6.250%.
+The Texas use tax rate is 6.250%.
 Depending on where taxpayers use and store these goods, they may have to pay additional local sales tax of up to 2%.

 I didn’t collect any Texas Sales Tax During this Period.
 Do I still Need to File a Return?